Beurre blanc

-Beurre blanc (/fr/; lit. 'white butter') or beurre Nantais (/fr/) is a warm emulsified butter sauce made with a reduction of vinegar and/or white wine (normally Muscadet) and shallots into which cold whole butter is whisked in off the heat to prevent separation.
-The small amount of emulsifiers naturally found in butter, including a trace of lecithin, is used to form an oil-in-water emulsion.
-Although similar to hollandaise in concept, it is considered neither a classic leading nor compound sauce.
-This sauce originates in the cuisine of the Loire-Atlantique department.
+Beurre blanc (/fr/; lit. 'white butter') or beurre Nantais (/fr/) is a warm emulsified butter sauce made with a reduction of vinegar, lemon juice and/or white wine and shallots into which cold whole butter is slowly added and whisked.
+It is the classic accompaniment to pike, for which the Loire is famous, but it is also served with several other fish dishes and also with vegetables.